LEVIATHAN

 The house, at the moment of demolition.

-After the destruction of the house, a church was built on the site of Kolya’s stolen dream.
-The church entirely covered where the house had been, eviscerating any memory of what had been there before - the presence and memory of the hero and his ancestors.
-In order to achieve this we built a large platform around the church which served as an assembly point for churchgoers in the movie.
-Doing this allowed us to build an appropriately scaled church that covered all the previous buildings without it being lost in the overwhelming and mighty landscape.
+The church was built on the site of the torn-down house, on the site of Nikolay's stolen dream.
+The church entirely covers where the house had been, entirely eviscerating the memory and presence of the hero.
+In order to achieve this without making the church building itself appear inappropriately large and bulky, we built a large platform around the church, which served as an assembly point for churchgoers in the movie.
+By doing this we were able to cover the site of the original buildings while keeping the church to scale within the mighty landscape.

-The Teriberka and Serebryanskaya roads were the focus of many other shots including the prologue and epilogue stills for the movie.
-This remote and magical environment was not only an incredibly strong backdrop, this world acted, and still acts, as a being of endless power, a spirit in its own right, indifferent to the destinies and fates of people – pure and eternal.
-That place became a hero even stronger then protagonists of the story.
+The Teriberka and Serebryanskaya roads were the focus of many other shots, including the prologue and epilogue stills for the movie.
+This remote and magical environment provided an incredibly strong backdrop.
+This world acts as a being of endless power, a spirit in its own right, indifferent to the destinies and fates of people, pure and eternal.

 Director Andrey Zvyagintsev